taso-he/.github/profile/README.md

-*This page and its repositories are maintained by [Luke Arundel](https://taso.org.uk/person/luke-arundel/).
-If you have any questions about any of these repositories, please contact luke.arundel@taso.org.uk.
+*If you have any questions about any of these repositories, please contact research@taso.org.uk.
 For any other TASO queries, please contact info@taso.org.uk.*

 # About us